Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/157-openidconnect/1575-oidc_clientcredentials.md

 weight : 1575
 ---

+This page describes a configuration of the [Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/).
+Check the [OpenID Connect plugin documentation](https://developer.konghq.com/plugins/openid-connect/#client-credentials-grant-workflow) to learn more about it.

 The main use case for the OAuth Client Credentials Grant is to address application authentication rather than user authentication.
 In such a scenario, authentication processes based on userid and password are not feasible.
 Instead, applications should deal with Client IDs and Client Secrets to authenticate and get a token.

 #### Installing OpenID Connect Plugin